 Still Drinking

 Here’s the thing, though.
 I like to drink.
 It’s an event for me.
 A ritual of sorts.
 I still enjoy my nightly glass of wine.
 But I don’t have a nightly bottle of wine.
-I enjoy 1 (maybe 2 on occasion) glass to end my day.
+I enjoy 1 (maybe 2) glasses to end my day.
 Sure, it’s become a habit, but I know I can stop if I really want to.
 Unless I’m pregnant, I don’t think I really want to.
 I enjoy wine.
 It’s soothing and it’s my reward to myself each day.

 If I’m being honest with myself, I do think I have a problem – of sorts.
 Why else would I be writing a damn blog post about it?!
 I drink daily.
 Daily.
 Sure, I don’t get drunk.
 I maybe have 1 full glass of wine.
 But it’s a daily habit.
 I don’t NEED alcohol every day, but I sure do want it.
 I look forward to it even….and that’s probably not healthy.